missionpinball/mpf-docs/howto/installation/migrate_from_21_to_30.rst

 machine code from the MPF package.
 We figured there was no need to include all the examples in every single MPF installation.
-In this case, however, we want the examples, so download a zip file containing the lastest mpf-examples from `here`_.
+In this case, however, we want the examples, so download a zip file containing the latest mpf-examples from `here`_.
 (Note that if you have git, you can simply clone the `mpf-examples repository`_ so they'll always be up-to-date.
 Just make sure you get the master/dev to match which branch of MPF you're using.
 If you have no idea what "git" means,